hannahier94/hannahier94/README.md

 ### Hi there 👋

+📊 Uncovering the world through data
+🎓 Studied Economics with a focus in Management Science at UCSD 🚀 Exploring data trends with a focus on healthcare (but really a passion for data and learning new things)

+### Skilled In
+- Machine Learning
+- Data Visualization
+- Python (advanced) and SQL (intermediate)
+- Data Engineering , pipelines, architecture

+### Interests
+- Meditation / Yoga
+- Horror movies
+- Video games
+- Helping others
+- Deep conversations about AI, quantum physics, spirtuality, UFOs, etc.

 <!--
 **hannahier94/hannahier94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.